raynamharris/IntegrativeProjectWT2015/README.md

 ## Organization

 Three are four main directories for the R scripts, UNIX workflow, figures, and data.
+All .Rmd and related .md files are in the scripts directory.
+All .md files descripting the UNIX workflow are in the UNIXworkflow directory.

 The file names were chosen to indicated their order of execution in the workflow and provide a brief description of the contents.